Herschel Walker faces abortion allegation from 2nd accuser - WTOP News

 After a story by The Daily Beast in June, Walker acknowledged the existence of three children he had not previously talked about publicly, including the son of the woman who first accused Walker of urging her to have abortions.

-More than 1.1 million Georgia voters have cast ballots so far ahead of the Nov.
-8 election, either by mail or through advance in-person voting that began Oct.
+More than 1.1 million Georgia voters have cast ballots so far ahead of Election Day, either by mail or through advance in-person voting that began Oct.
 17 and continues through Nov.
 4. That is about 50% higher than at this point in 2018, the last midterm election.

 With a Libertarian nominee also on the ballot, it remains possible that neither Warnock nor Walker attracts the required majority to win outright.
 In that case, the two would meet in a Dec.
 6 runoff.